cisum-labs/sing.whitepaper/cisum.whitepaper.md

 ## Ecosystem mining

 There can infinite amount of activities to interact or engage with artists or their related projects.
+Following are a list of example activities that can be conducted to earn `xSTAR` credit tokens:
+- Sign into the Cisum Verse APP daily
+- Vote for one's favourite artist
+- Watch short videos generated in the artists events
+- Invite friends to join the community
+- Upload contents by artists

 ## Token distribution

+The total supply of `CISUM` is 10 billion, 50% of which has to be mined through ecosystem activities.
+Following diagram shows the overall distribution of the platform token.
 <img src="./resources/csm-token-distribution.png" width=600 />

 # CISUM Token Distribution Schedule